twilio/video-quickstart-ios/ReplayKitExample/README.md

 1. Support capturing both application and microphone audio at the same time, in an extension.
 Down-mix the resulting audio samples into a single stream.
 2. Share the camera using ReplayKit, or `TVICameraSource`.
 3. Resolve tearing issues when scrolling vertically, and image corruption when sharing video.
 (ISDK-2478)
-4. Quantize ReplayKit video timestamps and use them to drop from 60 / 120 fps peaks to a lower rate (15 / 30).

 ### Known Issues